 TEAM 2 TRAFFIC: La.
 966 closed near US 61 in St. Francisville after cement truck overturns

-ST. FRANCISVILLE — An overturned cement truck has closed La.
-966 near U.S. 61.
+ST. FRANCISVILLE — An overturned cement truck closed La.
+966 near U.S. 61 on Thursday.

 The West Feliciana Parish Sheriff's Office responded to the scene.
 No injuries were reported.